 Newborns are automatically covered under the plan for the first 31 days after birth.
 To continue coverage after 31 days, you will need to enroll the child under the plan.

-New dependent children will be covered under the plan immediately if you have elected a level of coverage that covers the new dependent and you timely enroll the child in the plan.
+New dependent children will be covered under the plan if you have elected a level of coverage that covers the new dependent and you timely enroll the child in the plan, in accordance with 1.8.2.a, Changes in status.